Oleg Kashin: Later career, post-2010

 In November 2012, he was fired due to a lack of performance, as reported by the newspaper's management.

+In 2012, Kashin underwent an internship at the Harriman Institute as a Paul Klebnikov Fund Fellow.

 After relocating to Geneva in 2013, Kashin continued writing for Republic.ru, Colta.ru, and Sputnik and Pogrom.
 In 2014, he created his own website Kashin.guru for "new Russian intelligentsia".
 From September 2015 to January 2020, he hosted his own show of the same name at the TV Rain.

 After moving to London in April 2016, Kashin has successively worked for Echo of Moscow (as a guest host), Republic.ru (as an exclusive columnist), Komsomolskaya Pravda Radio (as a co-host to Maria Baronova).
 In 2019, he launched his own YouTube channel.
 Since 2020, Kashin has been a permanent commentator for Ilya Varlamov's weekly news show.
 Since 2021, he has been a co-host of Mikhail Svetov's weekly live broadcast.